trustlines-protocol/end2end/README.md

 If you only want to run the backend without automatically running the e2e tests, use the option `-b`.
 This can be used for running the e2e tests manually.

+## Running tests with delegation fees
+If you want to run tests with delegation fees provided the `-f` flag.